PainterQubits/Labber-Drivers/Painter_Z-Crosstalk_Compensation/README.md

 from the tuning curve and later used in the crosstalk compensation)
-15. Attain the crosstalk characterization data: measure the qubit frequency change in the presence of another flux bias line (refer to the Crosstalk Characterization Procedures for details) to get dV1 dV2 as a crosstalk matrix element for qubit 1 under the influence of flux bias 2
+15. Attain the crosstalk characterization data: measure the qubit frequency change in the presence of another flux bias line (refer to the Crosstalk Characterization Procedures below for details) to get dV1 dV2 as a crosstalk matrix element for qubit 1 under the influence of flux bias 2
 16. Enter the crosstalk matrix element **Mij** as the crosstalk effect for